hmakelin/gisnav/docs/pages/extend_gisnav.rst

-Extend GISNav
+Tutorial
 ===================================================
-This section provides code samples that you can use to integrate GISNav with your own project by extending the :class:`.BaseNode` abstract base class, and possibly even implementing your own :class:`.PoseEstimator`.
+This section provides instruction on how you can integrate GISNav with your own project as well as configure and extend its functionality so match your use case.

-You should start by implementing your own `Custom Node`_ and only move on to the other sections if your project needs more specific configuration.
+You should start from `Extend BaseNode>`_ and only move on to the other sections if your project needs more specific configuration.

-Nodes
+Integrate GISNav
 ---------------------------------------------------
 The `ROS 2 <https://docs.ros.org/>`_ nodes can be found in the :py:mod:`.python_px4_ros2_map_nav.nodes` package.
 The package includes the :class:`.BaseNode` abstract base class which must be extended by all implementing nodes.
 The :class:`.MockGPSNode` implementation is provided for demonstration to help you get started with your own `Custom Node`_.

-.. _The BaseNode class:
+.. _Extend BaseNode:

-The BaseNode class
+Extend BaseNode
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The :class:`.BaseNode` abstract base class extends the :class:`rclpy.node.Node` class by providing a new :meth:`.publish` method.
-The method provides a dictionary of the airborne drone's position and attitude estimates to make integration to other systems (e.g. via a ROS publisher) convenient:
+The method provides a dictionary of the airborne drone's position and attitude estimates to make integration to other systems (e.g. via a ROS publisher) convenient.
+To integrate GISNav with your solution, you must implement the :class:`.BaseNode` class by writing your own :meth:`.publish` method:

 .. note::
     Currently the attitude of the (gimbal stabilized) camera is returned, not the attitude of the vehicle itself.